 Cloaking: Édouard Glissant’s Theory of Opacity

-Cloaking, beyond its technical application in AI contexts, can be understood as a broader artistic strategy of resistance—a refusal to be fully legible, extractable, or defined on dominant terms.
-Within contemporary art, cloaking manifests as a way to challenge systems that demand visibility, clarity, and constant disclosure.
-Whether through abstraction, coded language, concealment, or fragmentation, cloaking becomes a mode of withholding, an insistence on the right to complexity.
+Cloaking is not only a technical adversarial gesture against artificial intelligence but it is a wider artistic strategy of resistance.
+A refusal to be fully legible, extractable, or defined by dominant terms.
+Within my current thinking, cloaking unfolds as a way to challenge systems that still demand visibility, clarity, and constant disclosure.
+Through abstraction, coded language, concealment, or fragmentation, cloaking becomes a mode of withholding, an insistence now more than ever on the right to complexity.

-This aligns closely with Édouard Glissant’s theory of opacity, which defends the right not to be reduced to what is easily understood.
-Glissant wrote against the colonial imperative to make the Other transparent—to name, classify, and consume.
-In contrast, opacity preserves the richness of identity, expression, and relation without surrendering them to dominant frameworks.
-For artists, embracing opacity is a way to resist cultural legibility, particularly in systems that treat difference as something to be flattened or monetised.
+I keep circling back to Édouard Glissant’s theory of opacity, which defends the right not to be reduced to what can be easily understood.
+Glissant wrote against the colonial drive to make the Other transparent, to name, classify, and consume.
+His words continue to resonate.
+Opacity, for me, preserves the fullness of identity, expression, and relation without surrendering them to dominant frameworks.
+To embrace opacity now is to refuse cultural legibility within systems that flatten or monetise difference.

-Cloaking, then, is not about disappearing—it is about reclaiming the terms of engagement.
-It offers artists a language of refusal, a way to critique hyper-visibility, algorithmic capture, and the extractive gaze of institutions, markets, and machines.
-It allows artists to protect the parts of themselves and their communities that cannot or should not be made transparent.
-In this context, cloaking is a poetics of protection and protest.
-To cloak is not to hide, but to assert: you do not have the right to consume all of me.
+Cloaking is not about disappearance.
+It is about reclaiming the terms of engagement.
+At this moment, it feels like a language of refusal, a way to confront hyper visibility, algorithmic capture, and the extractive gaze of institutions, markets, and machines.
+It allows me, and others, to protect what must remain complex, untranslatable, or sacred.
+In this sense, cloaking becomes both protection and protest.
+To cloak is not to hide, but to declare: you do not have the right to consume all of me.

 Cloaking: Toward a Critical Theory